wlonk/arcadia/arcadia.md

     once.
 They then have taken the initiative and can define what effect is at stake.
   - Anyone (GM or PC) can put down a card as an obstacle.
-PCs can use cards from their hands, the GM can use their hand, or any appropriate NPC or Consequences.
+PCs can use cards from their hands, the GM can use their hand, or any appropriate NPC.

 When you put down a card, describe what you say or do in line with the card's
 suit: